HARSHITSHARMA18/Custom-Components/README.md

 # Custom Componets

-The name of repo is silly to avoid the task code getting copied. 🙌🏻
+The name of repo is silly just to avoid the task code getting copied. 🙌🏻